novelmartis/RD16demo/README.txt

 by Sushrut Thorat and Varad Choudhari

 The folder “demo_jupyter” contains a Jupyter notebook with python code to implement the reverse dictionary.
 It uses the WordNet 3k BLM, which can be found under the subfolder “data”.
 The variable ‘input_phrase’ accepts the input phrase, which is processed as explained in the paper.
 The output words will be outputted at the end of the notebook.
-*Run the header section, and load the BLM only once (this take longest).
+*Run the header section, and load the BLM only once (this takes longest).
 After that just edit the input_phrase, and run all sections below it.
 That way, you’ll get outputs real quick.*

 The folder “test_data” contains the 179 user-generated phrases and the corresponding target words that are used to evaluate the performance in the paper.